-Released in 2008, Bright Futures: Guidelines for Health Supervision of Infants, Children and Adolescents, Third Edition provides detailed information on well-child care for health care practitioners.
+Released in 2017, Bright Futures: Guidelines for Health Supervision of Infants, Children and Adolescents, Fourth Edition provides detailed information on well-child care for health care practitioners.
 This text is considered the gold standard for pediatric care.
 Wisconsin provided a series of live webcasts jointly sponsored by the American Academy of Pediatrics and the state Department of Health Services, Division of Public Health, Family Health Section.
 These webcasts focused on the needs of public health nurses, and each featured a specific Bright Futures theme.

 For additional information:

 - Initiative Overview from the American Academy of Pediatrics